TheSilentPatch/Proxy-Harvester/README.md

 # Proxy Harvester

-A simple Python CLI script to scrape free proxies from [free-proxy-list.net](https://free-proxy-list.net/) and save them into a text file in `ip:port` format.
+A robust Python CLI tool to scrape free proxies from [free-proxy-list.net](https://free-proxy-list.net/) and save them in `ip:port` format.
+Supports flexible output paths, colored logging, and protocol filtering.

+---

+## Features

+- Scrapes proxies from a public source with a single command
+- Supports HTTP, HTTPS, or all proxies
+- Output to a file or directory (auto-creates folders)
+- Colored, informative CLI output
+- Verbose logging for debugging
+- Modern Python packaging and release automation

 ---